Skip to Content

 Some of our procurements are awarded under the reserved procurement regime.
 In these cases, only contractors employing at least 50% of their workforce with disabilities in sheltered workplaces may submit bids.

 Our supply chains consist of both external companies and CEZ Group subsidiaries.
-In accordance with legal regulations, we have a long-term preference for local suppliers (mainly from Czechia or Europe) and keep supply chains as short as possible for several reasons: communication, environmental impact, local economic development, and costs.
+In accordance with legal regulations, we have a long–term preference for local suppliers (mainly from Czechia or Europe) and keep supply chains as short as possible for several reasons: communication, environmental impact, security, local economic development, and costs.

 Verification Process